 Claims on banks are credits to banks, deposits by the CNB with banks and overdue claims on banks.
-Credits to banks comprise Lombard credits, short-term liquidity credits, other credits and reverse repo transactions.
+Credits to banks are split according to the type of financial instruments.
 Item Lombard credits comprises credits to banks for regular maintaining of the day-to-day liquidity, which were replaced by lombard credits in December 1994.
 Short-term liquidity credits, which have been granted since the beginning of 1999, also serve to bridge liquidity problems.
 Other credits include intervention credits, special credits for bridging liquidity problems granted in the past (initial credits, prerehabilitation credits) and due but unpaid credits.
-From April 2005 on, reverse repo transactions are conducted on a weekly basis Overdue claims on banks comprise settlement account overdrafts (until mid-1994) and banks' failure to correctly and promptly allocate and maintain statutory reserve requirements.
+Overdue claims on banks comprise settlement account overdrafts (until mid-1994) and banks' failure to correctly and promptly allocate and maintain statutory reserve requirements.